 Regular oral hygiene helps remove bacteria and prevents sugar from getting trapped in the tooth and gum area.
 If your baby doesn't have teeth yet, use a clean, damp cloth to wipe their gums after feeding, to get an early start.

-If you child gets thirsty between meals or at night, water is the best choice.
+If you child gets thirsty between meals or at night, water is normally the best choice.
 If your baby sleeps with a bottle, fill it with water instead of milk or juice.
 This will help reduce exposure to decay-producing acids.

 Apply a small dab of children's toothpaste to an ultra-soft toothbrush, and brush your baby's gums and teeth gently.
 When your baby is able to spit after brushing, switch to fluoridated toothpaste.